ezekiel24r/NvidiaProfileStore/README.md

 - As mentioned previously, this will probably affect your other games because you are changing the **Global** driver profile for Nvidia.
 That's why you should make the backup.

+**Other things to look into**
+- I haven't disabled High Precision Event Timer in the windows device manager but I've heard that can help with performance too.

 I think that covers everything, I will edit and add to this if I remember anything else I have done that I forgot to write up.
 Happy flying!

 TLDR: It takes a shit ton of setup and research to get MSFS VR to work appropriately on your system.